1. Robotics Teaching and Research With Prof. Harry Asada

 Figure 5a: Cheetah Robot Leg in Test Fixture, Figure 5b: Cheetah Robot Model

-5. Additional Courses at MIT
+5. Courses at MIT

-Professor Jonathan How in the MIT Department of Aeronautics and Astronautics uses LabVIEW and CompactRIO hardware to teach a controls laboratory for undergraduate and graduate students at MIT.
+In 16.30 Feedback Control Systems, Professor Jonathan How in the MIT Department of Aeronautics and Astronautics uses LabVIEW and CompactRIO hardware to teach a controls laboratory for undergraduate and graduate students at MIT.
 The students design and prototype controllers in simulation and then implement them in real-world systems using a unified software architecture.

 As part of the course, students are asked to design and implement roll, pitch, and yaw controllers for physical systems in a series of laboratory modules.
 Students design their classical controllers using root loci, Bode plots, and other techniques.
 They develop state-space controllers using linear-quadratic regulator (LQR), linear-quadratic Gaussian (LQG), and dynamic output feedback (DOFB) designs.
 Students perform state feedback, state estimation, and dynamic control law design using the LabVIEW Control Design and Simulation Module and LabVIEW MathScript RT Module.
 After validating their controllers in simulation, students deploy their designs to control a highly nonlinear Quanser 3 DOF helicopter plant using CompactRIO with the LabVIEW FPGA and LabVIEW Real-Time modules.